LagoVista/docs/Workflows/OutputCommands.md

 # Output Commands

-Output Commands are used to send message back to your device.
+Output Commands are used to send a message back to your device.
 When creating an output command you select a [Message Definition](../Messaging/Index.md) that contains the fields that make up your outgoing message.
 You will then be required to map fields that are either available from the incoming message or the device.